Searching ...

 Jockey’s Ridge State Park

-Located in Nags Head, this popular attraction is home to the biggest dune on the Atlantic coast.
-Entry is free, so you’re welcome to climb to the top of the dune and get back down using a sandboard as much as you want.
-The Wright Brothers’ 1902 glider replica can also be found here and has plenty of room to fly your own kite or take hang gliding lessons.
+Located in Nags Head, this popular attraction is home to the largest sand dune on the Atlantic coast.
+Entry is free, and you’re welcome to climb to the top of the dune.
+Have some fun on the way down by riding a sandboard as much as you want.
+The Wright Brothers’ 1902 glider replica can also be found here.
+The wide, open beach has plenty of room to fly your kite or take hang gliding lessons.

 Elizabethan Gardens